Asymptotic invariants of lattices in locally compact groups: Cross sections of ultraproducts

-We say that a cross equivalence relation is \defin{compactly generated} if it is $K$-generated for some compact subset $K\subset G$.
-We also say that the cross section $Y$ is \defin{cocompact} if there exists a compact subset $K'\subset G$ such that $\mu(\Psi(K'\times Y))=1$.
+We also say that the cross section $Y$ is \defin{cocompact} if there exists a compact subset $K'\subseteq G$ such that $\mu(\Psi(K'\times Y))=1$.
 Cross equivalence relations of cocompact cross sections are always compactly generated, see Lemma \ref{lem:kpvgen}.